top of page

 Over the following year, we continued the exchange through shared studio sessions, developing a choreographic response to astrophysical concepts such as gravitational collapse, interstellar turbulence, and proto-stellar evolution.
 The collaboration culminated in a performance work that translated complex stellar dynamics into gesture, rhythm, and spatial composition—rendering the invisible forces of the cosmos temporarily perceptible through the moving body.

-Research Residency with KAGRA Gravitational Wave Observatory and Quantum Optics Lab (2023–ongoing)
+Research Residency with Gravitational Wave Observatory and Quantum Optics Lab (2023–2025)

-From 2023 to 2024, I undertook a research-based residency with the KAGRA Gravitational Wave Observatory and Prof. RK Lee’s Quantum Optics Lab.
-Together, we explored the aesthetics of gravitational waves and black hole mergers through quantum light and interferometry.
-Through ongoing conversations with scientists and access to experimental data, I developed a body of work exploring how gravitational wave detection could be translated into movement, sound, and spatial experience.
-The residency culminated in a multimedia exhibition at the National Museum of Natural Science and a performance translating gravitational wave data into choreographic form.
+From 2023 to 2024, I undertook a research-based residency with the Gravitational Wave Observatory, collaborating with artists and their scientific partners from various Taiwan-based research laboratories, such as the Quantum Optics Lab.
+Together, we explored the aesthetics of gravitational waves and black hole mergers through the lenses of quantum light and interferometry.
+During this time, I simultaneously worked on my creative projects while also participating in the measurement of gravitational wave data.
+Through ongoing discussions with scientists and access to experimental data, I developed a body of work that explored how the detection of gravitational waves could be translated into movement, sound, and spatial experiences.
+The residency culminated in a multimedia exhibition at the National Museum of Natural Science, followed by a performance that translated gravitational wave data into choreographic form.

 Ultrafast Laser Research and Development (2015-2020)